Geometric Preconditioning and Curriculum Optimization for Trainable Variational Quantum Regression: Numerical Experiments

-To summarize accuracy--cost trade-offs under our experimental setup, we report two \emph{descriptive} composite metrics.
-We emphasize that these scores are intended for \emph{relative comparisons within the same implementation and simulator setting} and should not be interpreted as platform-independent measures of efficiency or as evidence of quantum advantage.
+To summarize accuracy--cost trade-offs under our experimental setup, we report error values together with transparent resource proxies rather than a single aggregate efficiency score.
+We emphasize that these quantities are intended for \emph{relative comparisons within the same implementation and simulator setting} and should not be interpreted as platform-independent measures of efficiency or as evidence of quantum advantage.
+We therefore separate total trainable model parameters from the quantum bottleneck resources that are scarce in a near-term implementation: qubit count, circuit depth, trainable quantum parameters, measured observables, and circuit evaluations.
+Table~\ref{tab:resource_protocol} summarizes the circuit-call scaling that underlies our accounting.

-\textbf{Resource-Adjusted Error (RAE).} RAE combines prediction error with coarse resource proxies and is used as a compact summary statistic:

-where $\tilde{T}$ denotes wall-clock time measured under a fixed software/hardware environment, $S$ is the total number of measurement shots, and $G$ is the per-execution gate count of the quantum circuit.\footnote{Wall-clock time is sensitive to implementation details and hardware; we therefore treat $\tilde{T}$ as a descriptive quantity and also report $S$ and $G$ separately.} The normalization constant $C_0$ is set to a reference cost (e.g., the MLP baseline under the same environment) to obtain unitless scaling, and $\alpha$ (default $0.5$) controls the strength of the cost penalty.
-Lower RAE indicates a better error--cost balance under our setup.
-For clarity, we primarily use \emph{relative RAE} to compare quantum variants, while classical baselines serve as reference points under the chosen normalization.

-\textbf{Quantum Cost--Benefit Score (QCB).} To quantify whether a quantum model yields error improvements relative to a time proxy within the same environment, we define

-Here, ``ref'' denotes a chosen classical reference model trained under the same protocol.
-QCB measures error reduction per unit of relative time increase under our experimental setting.
-Positive values indicate that the QNN improves the chosen error metric without a disproportionate increase in measured time, whereas values near zero or negative indicate limited utility under the current cost proxy.
-We stress that QCB is a pragmatic score for within-setting comparisons rather than a claim of quantum advantage.